OrdnanceSurvey/os-data-hub-api-tutorials/web-development/national-parks-locator/README.md

 var nationalParks;

 (async function () {
+    // We will not close the function body or invoke the expression until the end!

     nationalParks = await fetch('./data/national-parks.json');
     nationalParks = await nationalParks.json();

-// We will not close the function body and invoke it until the end!
 ```

 These two lines fetch the JSON file we prepared, then reads the contents as JSON.
 The `await` keywords tell the interpreter to wait until that step has completed before moving on to the next.